Jleal019/Shell-Snippets/Powershell/Powershell.md

 ---
 The following are a collection of Powershell snippets and one-liners for your use.

-All commands are Powershell-compatible unless stated otherwise.
+All commands are Powershell and CMD-compatible unless stated otherwise.

 Hope they help!